-- 1. Corrective Action: Intended to engage the student in a positive learning experience related to the student's inappropriate behavior in which they engaged and why it is inappropriate or unacceptable.
-This type of disciplinary action may include, but is not limited to, attending or presenting a program related to the student's conduct violation, writing a paper, mediation or counseling requirements. - 2.
-Verbal Warning: A verbal notice that the behavior was wrong.
+1. Corrective Action: Intended to engage the student in a positive learning experience related to the student's inappropriate behavior in which they engaged and why it is inappropriate or unacceptable.
+This type of disciplinary action may include, but is not limited to, attending or presenting a program related to the student's conduct violation, writing a paper, mediation, removal of an activity or counseling requirements.

+- 2. Verbal Warning: A verbal notice that the behavior was wrong.
 A warning citation will be given and put into the student's file.
 Usually, the student will have an informal meeting or conversation about the incident. - 3.
 Meeting and Written Warning: A letter will be sent to the student requesting a meeting with a University Official due to minor/repeated violations.
 After the meeting, a formal notice of the behavior or set of behaviors is inappropriate and violates the basic expectations of students as set forth by Randall University.
 A letter of warning is placed in the student's file and may be considered if the student engages in further inappropriate behavior. - 4.
-Citations; For some offenses, including violations of the university alcohol and drug policies, fines may be imposed. - 5.
+Citations: For some offenses, including violations of the university alcohol and drug policies, fines may be imposed. - 5.
 Restitution: Compensation required of students who engage in the theft, misuse, damage, or destruction of university or private property.
 The amount of restitution is depended on the extent of damage done.
 This may include monetary compensation or other related services, such as cleaning or restoration. - 6.
-Discipline Meeting with the Director of Student Affairs and another University Official.
-A formal university letter will be given to the student to meet with the Director of Student Affairs within two business days.
-Additional disciplinary warnings and fines may be given as a result of the meeting.
+Scholarship Removal: Due to the violation, the student loses scholarship (s) being awarded currently and/or will not be awarded the scholarship in the future. - 7.
+Discipline Meeting with the Director of Student Affairs and another University Official: A formal university letter will be given to the student to meet with the Director of Student Affairs within two business days.
+Additional disciplinary warnings and fines may be given as a result of the meeting. - 8.
+University Conduct Hearing: Appearance with the Disciplinary Committee.
+The Disciplinary Committee may prescribe additional counseling and discipline and may be led to probation, termination of the housing contract, suspension, expulsion, exclusion from future enrollment, or other severe disciplinary actions.
+Please review Section V, Student Conduct Hearings in the Student Code. - 9.
+Termination of Housing Contract: Termination of the housing contract will result in the immediate removal of the student from the residence halls, forfeiture of any refunds, and loss of visitation privileges in the residence halls.
+An official notice of contract termination will be provided to the student and the student's parents or guardian if the student is a dependent. - 10.
+Suspension: Exclusion from the University for a specific period of time or until the student meets certain conditions.
+An official notice of contract suspension will be provided to the student and the student's parents or guardian if the student is a dependent.
+For a fixed period of time, the student may not remain on nor visit the campus to participate in any academic or other activity.
+A student who has been suspended for disciplinary reasons must petition for readmission at the conclusion of the suspension.